THE LONGER STORY

 I grew up in Woodstock, NY in the foothills of the Catskill Mountains, an area that remains dear to my heart.
-I moved to the Midwest in high school and graduated from The University of Kansas with a degree in political science and a double minor in psychology and fine art.
+I moved to the Midwest in high school and graduated from The University of Kansas with a degree in political science and double minor in psychology and fine art.

 After a decade and the opening and closing of a successful private practice, I shifted back toward creative pursuits that I felt were becoming more marginalized in my life.
 Simultaneously I had a growing interest in sustainability.
-I found that I lived a fairly earth friendly existence in NYC with a small home, no need for a car and access to recycled paper and plastic products, green energy, organic produce and natural toiletries, but I was hard pressed to find new clothing made in an earth friendly way.
-Sure, some existed, but it was slim pickings.
-I found I either had to compromise my style or my ethics, so I leaned heavily on vintage pieces.
-I enrolled in fashion design courses at the Fashion Institute of Technology and Parsons School of Design.
-While I learned how to make clothes, I researched earth friendly fabrics and how to run a fashion business.
-All of this was documented in an online project about sustainability and style that, much to my surprise, gained a bit of interest.
-To see more about that visit fiftyRX3.
+I found that I lived a fairly earth friendly existence in NYC with a small home, no need for a car, access to organic produce, etc. but I was hard pressed to find new clothing made in an earth friendly way.
+I did not see sustainability taking root in fashion as it had done in other lifestyle industries, such as automotive, food and architecture.
+Some eco-friendly options existed, but I found the aesthetics limiting.
+I either had to compromise my style or my ethics, so I leaned heavily on vintage pieces or thrift shop finds.

 With the idea of creating what I could not find, I enrolled in fashion design courses at the Fashion Institute of Technology and Parsons School of Design.
 While I learned how to make clothes, I also researched earth friendly fabrics, studied how to run a fashion business, explored my relationship to clothing and perused the crossroads of style and sustainability.
 All of this was documented in an online project that, much to my surprise, gained some interest.
 To learn more about that visit fiftyRX3.